MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/convert-ink-to-text.md

         }
     }
 ```
 6. Here's the function for drawing a TextBlock on our recognition canvas.
-We use the the bounding rectangle of the associated ink stroke on the ink canvas to set the position and font size of the TextBlock.
+We use the bounding rectangle of the associated ink stroke on the ink canvas to set the position and font size of the TextBlock.
 ```csharp
 /// <summary>
 /// Draw ink recognition text string on the recognitionCanvas.